 We, at Renewed Heart Ministries, reaffirm our commitment, in solidarity along side the vulnerable, to learn from oppressed communities, as we, with them seek to reclaim our interconnected, interdependent humanity, together engaging the work of survival, resistance, liberation, restoration and transformation.

-The empty tomb in our logo helps us remember this Divine protest.
-Even today, the light streaming from Jesus’s empty tomb renews hearts, for those who have lost all hope, the hope that this world can ultimately become a safer and more compassionate home for us all.
+The empty tomb in our logo helps us remember this hope.
+Even today, the light streaming from Jesus’s empty tomb renews hearts, and motivates toward action, those who have lost their hope, the hope that this world can ultimately become a safer and more compassionate home for us all.

-This light also illuminates our hearts.
-And light, after all, is not really just one color (white).
+This light illuminating and renewing our hearts, also, like all light, is not really just one color (white).
 Light is a spectrum of colors.
-And what could be more fitting for this community?
+And what could be more fitting for this kind of shared table imagery?
 It takes all of our voices to make the world a safer, more compassionate place.
 It takes valuing each person’s story and experience.
 Many times we are neither this nor that, but find ourselves somewhere on a spectrum with multiple philosophies or identities, and it’s these various colors shining in our hearts and out for all to see that make our world a beautiful place.

 This light renews our hearts with hope from Jesus’s open, empty tomb, outshining the oppression in our world.
 And this light represents the combined participation and inclusion of every one of us.